Best Medical Assistant Programs in Florida – 2023

 ETC offers a 15-month medical assistant program, where theory classes are delivered in a classroom setting while practical training is conducted at laboratories and clinical settings.
 Classes of this 1,300-clock hour coursework are held during the daytime and scheduled five days a week (Monday through Friday).
 In order to make the most out of this program and score better grades, the faculty recommends you to dedicate 5-15 hours a week for self-study.
 To tighten up your real-world skills, the curriculum also incorporates a 200-hour externship in a physician’s clinic or other healthcare setting.

-Medical Assistant Career Outlook in Florida - 2019
+Medical Assistant Career Information For Florida - 2023

 How Many Medical Assistants are Currently Employed in FL?